 Actual Cash Value (ACV) is the amount equal to the replacement cost when subtracting depreciation of damaged property at the time the loss occurred.

 To summarize, both ACV and RCV are based on the current cost to replace the damaged property with new property.
 The only difference between ACV and RCV is the deduction for depreciation.
-To discuss ACV and RCV in depth or as it applies to a file you’re currently working, contact one of our subrogation lawyers.
+To discuss ACV and RCV in-depth or as it applies to a file you’re currently working on, contact one of our subrogation lawyers.